Lee Mead On Stage - Theatre Credits, Bio and Tickets

 Mead then went to the West End to perform in Wicked as Fiyero with actress Rachel Tucker playing the role of Elphaba and Louise Dearman as Galinda.
 It was this performance that got Mead nominated for Best Takeover in a Role by the Whats On Stage Theatregoers’ Choice Award.
 Following Wicked Mead played the role of Emmett in Legally Blonde in 2011 at the Savoy Theatre.
 In the same year he performed in Jack and the Beanstalk as Jack in his first pantomime role at the Mayflower Theatre, alongside Nigel Havers and Julian Clary.

 Outside of theatre he has appeared in BBC One’s Casuality in 2011 and 2014, where he was nominated in the 2015 National Television Awards for Favourite Newcomer for his role as Lofty Chiltern.
 Mead also has become known as a solo singer, releasing many singles and albums over the years, including charity singles for Help for Heroes and Children In Need.
 Whilst releasing his fourth solo album “Some Enchanting Evening” Mead returned to the stage as Caractacus Potts in the show of Chitty Chitty Bang Bang as Caractacus Potts at the New Wimbledon Theatre.

-In December 2016 Mead will be joining cast members Paul O’Grady, Amanda Holden, Julian Clary and Nigel Havers in The London Palladium’s Cinderella, playing the role of Prince Charming.
-The show will run from 9 December 2016 until 15 September 2017 and is The London Palladium’s first pantomime in nearly 30 years.
+In December 2016 Mead joined cast members Paul O’Grady, Amanda Holden, Julian Clary and Nigel Havers in The London Palladium’s Cinderella, playing the role of Prince Charming.
+The show ran from 9 December 2016 until 15 January 2017 and was The London Palladium’s first pantomime in nearly 30 years.